-I am Michelle Gillentine.
+My name is Michelle Gillentine.
 I am a first grade teacher at Metcalfe County Elementary School.
-I have been teaching in the Metcalfe County School system for twenty five years.
+I have been teaching in the Metcalfe County School system for twenty six years.
 Before that I worked for 4 and 1/2 years as an instructional assisant also in the Metcalfe County School System.

 I attended Edmonton Elementary and graduated from Metcalfe County High School.
 Then I attended Western Kentucky University where I received my bachelors degree and Rank 2 in elementary education.
 I also attended the University of Kentucky and became certified as a Reading Recovery teacher.

 My family and I live in Glasgow.
-I have been married for for 26 years.
-We have one daughter, Madison who attends MCHS.
+I have been married for for 29 years.
+We have one daughter, Madison who graduated from MCHS.
 I enjoy spending time with my family especially at the beach.
 I have loved reading since I was a child.
 I am delighted that I have the opportunity to work with the students at MCES.

 Ways to Encourage Your Child to Read: